IVA Mortgage Advisors.

 If you get an individual voluntary arrangement, this will be recorded on your credit report.
 As a result, your credit score will go down.
 Coupled with a lower credit score meaning you may struggle to borrow money and especially when it comes to obtaining an IVA mortgage.

-In conclusion when you apply for credit – such as a mortgage – the IVA mortgages lender will use your credit information to help them decide if you’re likely to pay them back.
-An IVA shows you’ve had difficulty repaying debt in the past, so they will see you as a high-risk customer.
+In conclusion when you apply for credit – such as a mortgage – the IVA mortgages lender will use your credit information to help them decide if you are likely to pay them back.
+An IVA shows you have had difficulty repaying debt in the past, so they will see you as a high-risk customer.
 As a result, this will affect your application and the rate offered.

 An IVA will show on your credit report for 6 years from the date of registration.
-However, lenders will often ask if you’ve EVER entered into an IVA and you must always disclose it.
+However, lenders will often ask if you have EVER entered into an IVA and you must always disclose it.

 Can I lose my home in an IVA?